KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/homework/homework.md

 ### Check out these tools designed to help web developers
 1. Try hosting your webpage as a GitHub page.
 This is tricky so feel free to reach out on Slack!
-1. Using Chrome DevTools, run [Lighthouse](https://developers.google.com/web/tools/lighthouse/#devtools) audit for ""Accessibility" to generate a report.
+1. Using Chrome DevTools, run [Lighthouse](https://developers.google.com/web/tools/lighthouse/#devtools) audit for "Accessibility" to generate a report.
 1. View your page in [Google Resizer](https://material.io/resizer/) to visualize what it looks like in different form factors.